shreeshailaya/C-DAC-Notes/Python/Readme.md

 ### Sets
 - Defined by {}
 - Syntax `a={1,2,5,4}`
-- It's a collection of unique elements
+- It is a collection of unique elements
 - It dont follow the Sequence
 - Every value is Unique
 - Indexing is not supported  because it dont follow sequence